-Charter Fishing in the Florida Keys
+Charter Fishing Offshore in South Carolina

 Capt Chris accepts Lifetime Achievement Award from IGFA president Rob Kramer March 2011 for guiding anglers to more than 100 IGFA World Records!